kryspinm97/PP5-EliteTechPC/README.md

 I used the provided link by code institute for the XML-Sitemaps generator.
 It was used to create my Sitemaps.xml file which has been added to the root directory of this project.
 I have used the live deployed site for the generation of this file.

-* Link to XML-Sitemaps :
 * Link to Live Site : <a href="https://elite-tech-pc-e966cb86c987.herokuapp.com">EliteTechPC</a>
-* Link to Sitemap.xml :

 ## Robots File ##